A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

-The results show a median value of $\sim$83 B-type stars in our OB associations.
-40 out of the 57 OB associations are consistent with containing at least 1 O-type star and only 17 with at least 2 O-type stars.
-Particularly noteworthy are Ori OB1b, Cep OB3 and Vela OB6, which include $12^{+7}_{-0}$, $10^{+1}_{-2}$ and $6^{+3}_{-0}$ O-type stars, respectively.
-This picture is consistent with these OB associations being strongly associated with their surrounding gas (see Fig. \ref{Map_Superclouds} and \ref{YZ_Superclouds}), and Cep OB3 being the OB association with the highest extinction (A$_V$ $\sim$2.1 mag), whereas Ori OB1b and Vela OB6 are characterized by a lower median extinction (respectively $\sim$0.1 and $\sim$0.8 mag).
+The results show a median value of $\sim$ 95 systems containing a B-type star in our OB associations.
+41 out of the 56 OB associations are consistent with containing at least 1 system with an O-type star.
+Particularly noteworthy are Ori OB1b, Cep OB3, Collinder 121, Sco-Cen 1 and Vela OB6, which include $12^{+7}_{-0}$, $10^{+1}_{-2}$, $9^{+4}_{-3}$, $6^{+3}_{-0}$ and $6^{+4}_{-0}$ O-type stars, respectively.
+This picture is consistent with these OB associations being spatially correlated with their surrounding gas (see Fig. \ref{Map_Superclouds} and \ref{YZ_Superclouds}), with the notable exception of Collinder 121.
+Only Cep OB3 is however significantly reddened (A$_V$ $\sim$2.1 mag), whereas all these other OB associations have a median A$_V$ lower than 0.5 mag.